<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=301879849994395&amp;ev=PageView&amp;noscript=1">

 July 14, 2020 — Posted By Agricen

-Since its introduction in Canada several years ago, Titan XC technology for dry fertilizer (sold as Atlas XC) has established a reputation for strengthening yield performance when added to a grower's dry fertilizer practice.
+Since its introduction in Canada several years ago, TITAN XC technology for dry fertilizer (sold as Atlas XC) has established a reputation for strengthening yield performance when added to a grower's dry fertilizer practice.
 Similar to the United States, Nutrien Ag Solutions agronomists there have also measured an increase in soil phosphorus levels when this biocatalyst technology is used to enhance nutrient release from dry fertilizers.

 In the Canadian Prairie, Nutrien Ag Solutions' Southeast Saskatchewan Division has performed five years of soil tests to evaluate soil phosphorus levels in four fields belonging to a grower customer.
 With the help of the Echelon soil sampling app, all cores were taken within 10 feet of the same location each year.
 Sampling was done in the fall after harvest except in 2020, when samples were taken in May.

-Sampling revealed that phosphorus deficiency was a major problem in the fields prior to the grower adopting Titan XC technology on his dry fertilizer.
+Sampling revealed that phosphorus deficiency was a major problem in the fields prior to the grower adopting TITAN XC technology on his dry fertilizer.
 Candice Robinson, Manager of Agronomy Services for the Division, shares that 75.6% of the roughly 26,500 acres sampled in 2018 showed phosphorus deficiency (<25 lb P/acre).
 Of those deficient acres, 36.7% were critically deficient (<10 lb P/acre).

-In spring 2019, the grower used his standard dry fertilizer (50lb/acre of 11-52-0) treated with Titan XC technology on all of the fields.
+In spring 2019, the grower used his standard dry fertilizer (50lb/acre of 11-52-0) treated with TITAN XC technology on all of the fields.
 The subsequent fall 2019 soil tests showed a considerable increase in phosphorus levels compared to pre-Titan XC levels, as did the spring 2020 test.

 Soil P levels - Canada - Titan XC Atlas XC